wbdevops/pet-projects/bash/word_replacer/README.md

 # Description:

-A bash script that will iterate over files (recursively in a folder) and change certain values in them.
+A bash script that will iterate over files (recursively in a folder) and change certain values in them

 ## Takes parameters: